Summer camp for high school students interested in medicine

 MD Camp is administered by rising second-year medical students.
 During the three-week camp, MD Camp participants learn from Ohio State College of Medicine faculty, staff and medical students through:

-- Lecture Component: Medical school faculty will give lectures covering a diverse range of topics and pathologies, from head-and-neck anatomy to the physiological changes that lead to heart attack.
+- Lecture Component: Medical school faculty will give lectures covering a broad range of topics and pathologies, from head-and-neck anatomy to the physiological changes that lead to heart attack.
 Students will also hear lectures about issues that face the medical community every day, including ethics, and the health disparities in underserved populations in the United States.

 - Problem-based Learning: Students will work out complex clinical cases in a group-discussion format.